 Logging operations are rated as hazardous occupations.
-Employers shall not knowingly employ persons under the age of 14 in keeping with the International Labour Organization Convention 182 in any logging operation, or in any business trade or process ancillary to the logging operation.
-No one under 18 years of age should be employed or allowed to work on or near any phase of the actual logging operation.
+No child shall be employed in any logging operation, or in any business trade or process ancillary to the logging operation.
+No one under 18 years of age should be employed or allowed to work on or near any phase of a logging operation.